Skip to main content

 • Psychiatric Research

-I am a personal/pastoral tutor and dissertation supervisor on the MSc Clinical Neuropsychiatry.
+I am a module lead, personal/pastoral tutor and dissertation supervisor on the MSc Clinical Neuropsychiatry.
 I also lecture on the King's/South London and Maudsley NHS MRCPsych training course and I mentor neuropsychiatrically-curious trainees interested in pursuing a research career.

-I have led the fortnightly King's Neuropsychiatry Meetings - informal, non-judgemental, multidisciplinary fora for presentations and debate and the world’s largest such seminar series – since 2015.
+I have led the fortnightly King's Neuropsychiatry Meetings - informal, multidisciplinary fora for presentations and debate and the world’s largest such seminar series – since 2015.
 In 2015, I founded the King's Immunopsychiatry Meetings with Dr Valeria Mondelli.

 Expertise and Public Engagement

-In my role on the Scientific Advisory Panel of the Encephalitis Society I chair the organising committee of the Encephalitis Conference and sit on the research sub-committee.
+In my role on the Scientific Advisory Panel of the Encephalitis Society I chaired the organising committee of the 2023 Encephalitis Conference and I sit on the research sub-committee.
 I have organised and hosted two stand-alone immunopsychiatry conferences, including the first major such event in the UK, which explicitly had interdisciplinary collaboration as the aim.
-In my role as Director of the British Neuropsychiatry Association (BNPA), I organise the annual interdisciplinary conference and oversee competitive awards and public engagement events.
+In my role as Director of the British Neuropsychiatry Association (BNPA), I organised the annual interdisciplinary conference and oversee competitive awards and public engagement events.
 In 2019, I led an international team of psychiatrists, neurologists, neuroimmunologists, infectiologists and ethicists in the development of consensus criteria for the diagnosis and management of autoimmune psychosis - criteria which are now commonly used in clinical mental health settings and to shape research around the world.

 I am a member of the European Academy of Neurology/European Joint Programme on Rare Diseases Autoimmune Encephalitis Treatment Guidelines Task Force and the Royal College of Psychiatrists autoimmune encephalitis task force.
 I have a passion for science communication, and my research has been featured in multiple media outlets including the Times of London, Time, New Scientist, Vice, the Guardian and Scientific American.
 I have spoken about my research on national and international BBC TV and radio broadcasts, and on a variety of podcasts and online formats.